cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

 1) the Ledger app will show (from the user-perspective) unexpected amounts and the user would not confirm the transaction, or
 2) the Ledger app would show (from the user-perspective) correct amounts but the UTxO has been meddled with.
 UTxO is, however, referred to by the hash in the transaction under signing and as such, even if Ledger signs such transaction,  *Cardano blockchain nodes* will reject it.

-**Attestation signature specification**
-❓(IOHK): Some sort of HMAC.
-Any preferences on implementation?

 **Signing oracle**
 ❓(IOHK): Check if this isn't an issue.